silentcid/Android-Maps-Demo/README.md

 Bottle Rocket Android Maps Guidelines
 =====================================

+## Google Maps Library for pins Hybrid for the first release of Jetpack Compose
+Uses a hybrid system where parts of the custom pins and clustering system methods were being used to display pins in clusters in Jetpack Compose.
+The library was not updated by Google for Jetpack Compose, and was mainly used in Fragments.
+This also uses the Earlier releases of Kotlin Result in a Retrofit Adapter.
+It uses Kotlin's Result<T> type to wrap API responses in a type-safe way.
+All Retrofit calls return a Result<T>, allowing clean and centralized handling of both success and error cases:

+data/src/main/java/com/bottlerocketstudios/mapsdemo/infrastructure/retrofitadapter

 ## Steps on obtaining an Google Maps API key to run the Android Maps Demo.
 1. Get the API Key at https://mapsplatform.google.com and click on get started.
 (You might need to setup billing).
 2. In the console click on the left hamburger menu on the top-most left hand side of the site and choose `API & Services` > `credentials`.